UiT-Photonics/pxp2mat/README.md

 ## pxp2mat
 Simple wrapper for the [igor2](https://github.com/AFM-analysis/igor2) package that converts [Igor Pro](https://www.wavemetrics.com/products/igorpro) "packed experiments", i.e. .pxp files, into mat files (matlab files).
-It's very basic and just parses some types of records.
+It's very basic and just parses a few different types of records.

-Also includes a matlab script to plot all the wave records of the ouput struct.
+Also includes a matlab script to view the exported mat.

+### TODO
+Build binaries for macos and windows.

 ### HOWTO
 Download the pxp2mat.py file, make it executable, run it with one or more pxp-files as argument(s).
 It outputs mat-files in the same folder with the same name but with the file extension changed to .mat.